Knoxville Wrongful Death Lawyers

 A wrongful death is defined as a death that is caused by the misconduct of another person or entity; whether by an intentional reckless act of malice or by negligence.
 It's important to note that a corporation can be just as liable in a wrongful death lawsuit as an individual - a prime example of this would be of a drug company manufacturing a dangerous drug that is sold to a consumer.

 If you believe that your loved one lost their life due to the actions of another, contact our Knoxville wrongful death attorneys today to see if you have a claim.
-With decades of combined legal experience helping injury victims throughout Tennessee, we have recovered more than $250 Million in compensation for our clients and can help fight for the justice you deserve.
+With decades of combined legal experience helping injury victims throughout Tennessee, we have recovered hundreds of millions of dollars in compensation for our clients and can help fight for the justice you deserve.

 To find out more, contact us today by calling (865) 247-0080 or simply fill out the "Free Case Evaluation" form located to the right.